sarthtalati/v1.1-API-Documentation/source/includes/_rewards.md

 * **Vendor only rewards**: These are either points or coupons created at the vendor end.
 Capillary uses vendor specific APIs directly to identify and issue rewards.
 * **InTouch + Vendor rewards**: These are vendor rewards Vendor rewards with reference created at the Capillary end.

 <aside class="notice">Marvel Rewards APIs are internal APIs.
 The API details mentioned herein are only for your reference.
 These APIs are exposed by creating Wrapper APIs using our API gateway for an organization on need basis.
-Postman collection for the APIs can be requested through Capillary Support during or after onboarding the org. </aside>
+Postman Collection for the APIs can be requested through Capillary Support during or after onboarding the org. </aside>

 ### Resource Information